You may want to read:

-I call Paul’s verse, the fifty-percent verse.
+I call Paul’s verse, the 50 percent verse.
 He is asking us to do everything we can and what is biblically expected of us when it comes to conflict resolution.
-You can’t do everything for your husband and you should not, but you must do as much as it depends on you.
+You can’t do everything for your husband and should not, but you must do as much as it depends on you.

 Reaching out to others is one of those things that can be helpful when stuck in relational conflict.
 God did not intend for our journey to be an isolated one (Genesis 2:18).
 Don’t hold back from seeking help.
 If you have followed Matthew’s template for restoring someone (Matthew 18:15-17) and he is not changing, pray about where you can find help.

 No wife is biblically bound to submit to a sinful husband in every way.
 You are not called to be a doormat to him, and you’re not called to be his authority.
 Those two extremes do not leave you without options.
 You may need to go outside his authority to find a biblical authority that can help your marriage.